jakubdura/jakubdura/README.md

 ### Hi there 👋

 I'm Jackob from Poland, and I build things for the web.
-You can check out my website jakubdura.pl
+You can check out my website www.jakubdura.pl